-Our Premium Service provides Premium Subscribers with unlimited online and offline high-quality streaming access to our catalog of music and podcasts.
-Premium Subscribers in select markets have 15 hours of access a month to audiobooks as part of a subscription to the Premium Service, currently available to eligible Premium Subscribers in the U.S., U.K. and Australia.
-Premium Subscribers can also purchase audiobooks on an à la carte basis in select markets.
+Our Premium Service provides users with unlimited online and offline high-quality streaming access to our catalog of music and podcasts.
+In select markets, the Premium Service provides eligible users with limited online and offline streaming access to our catalog of audiobooks.
 In addition to accessing our catalog on computers, tablets, and mobile devices, users can connect through speakers, receivers, televisions, cars, game consoles, and smart devices.
-The Premium Service offers a music listening experience without commercial breaks.
+The Premium Service offers a music listening experience without